Clark Fuller Martin

 Early in those seventeen years at the creamery, Clark began his relationship with the woman who would become his wife.
 She was Belva Walbridge Swift, a daughter of Alfred Levinus Swift and Lucy Jane Bradshaw.
 A native of Colfax, Belva had been born 24 December 1909.
 The pair were wed 19 November 1926 at the Whitman County courthouse.
+(Wedding portrait shown at left.)
 The couple went on to have four children.
-This tally includes Laura, who passed away as a toddler.
+This tally includes Laura Jane Martin, who passed away as a toddler.
 Unfortunately Laura’s death would not be the only such tragedy Clark and Belva would endure.
 Their very first grandson (second grandchild overall), David Ernest Von Olnhausen, would pass away at less than seven weeks of age.

 After retirement, Clark supplemented the household income by accepting one-day-per-week shifts as a Ritzville city policeman, usually on Saturdays.
 He was well accustomed to working weekends, that having been necessary as a game warden.

 In his spare time Clark loved to trap, hunt, and fish.
 These pastimes were favored by many men of the Martin clan -- Martintown seems to have been a particular fine place for a boy to develop these interests.
 Clark’s father was renowned for his love of fish and fishing.
-Another who exhibited the trait was Clark’s brother Fay “Chub” Martin.
-These interests had surely been among the reasons Clark sought out the career as a game warden.
+Another who exhibited the trait was Clark’s brother Fay “Chub” Martin, who went so far as to make most of his income in his middle-age years from going out in his small boat on the Pecatonia River, Honey Creek, or other streams near Martintown and Winslow and seeing what he could reel in.
+Clark’s fondness for the outdoors was surely a big reason why he sought out the career as a game warden.
 Clark modified his hunting rifles to suit his preferences and skills, and hand-prepared his ammunition.

 Belva passed away 5 November 1976 of a recurrence of breast cancer.
-Clark survived her by over eleven years, perishing 12 March 1988.
+Clark suffered from some dementia during his eighties, but he was true to the Martin-Strader family pattern and made it to an impressive age, perishing 12 March 1988 -- meaning he survived Belva by more than eleven years.
 For the last eight years of his life, he and his first cousin Albert Frederick Warner (another avid fisherman) were the only grandchildren of Nathaniel Martin and Hannah Strader left alive.

 Children of Clark Fuller Martin with Belva Walbridge Swift